ai-cfia/dev-rel-docs/handling-exception-training.md

 ValueError: invalid argument
 ```

-> Without `from`, the traceback does not indicates a direct link between the errors.
+> Without `from`, the traceback does not indicate a direct link between the errors.

 - With `from`:
   - The above exception was the direct cause of the following exception